 1. Makes Accounting Easy, Efficient and Cost-Effective

 Digital accounting makes it easier for businesses to perform operations that would otherwise be cumbersome when done manually.
-For example, accounting software that automatically matches payments with respective orders relieves the business owners of the time and resources they would have spent completing such tasks manually.
+For example, accounting software that automatically matches payments with respective orders relieves business owners of the time and resources they would have spent completing such tasks manually.

 Performing financial operations electronically also makes accounting endeavors more efficient for business owners.
 Errors associated with manual entry are also eliminated by digitalization.
 Even customer and vendor management have become relatively easier and more efficient with digital accounting.